viny1ic/personalize_outreach/README.md

 - The company’s **website/About pages** via **Tavily** search + extract
 - (Optional) **Company Description** column in your CSV

-Resilient script with graceful failures, caching for restarts, parallel/distributed processing & support for multiple API keys at once.
+Resilient script with graceful failures, caching for restarts, debug options, parallel/distributed processing & support for multiple API keys at once.
 (This is a vibe coded script for personal usage.
 It is a result of 5 hours of hacking. not optimized for prod environments)

 It ships with: